Rescue Remedy Night Review

 Small capsules with no smell or taste

-The first thing to note is that the Rescue Remedy Night capsules are tiny, as you can see in the photo.
-They are quite fiddly to keep in your fingers, so people with finger sensitivity issues might find them a bit awkward.
+The first thing to note is that the Rescue Remedy Night capsules are tiny, as you can see in the photo above.
+They are easily dropped, so people with finger sensitivity issues might find them a bit awkward.

-The capsules have no discernible smell or taste.
+The capsules I took had no discernible smell or taste.
 Compared to over the counter sleep aids containing smelly valerian, such as Sominex Herbal, this was very welcome.
-I also prefer the bland taste to gummy sleep aids, like ZzzQuil Pure Zzzs, which tend to have too much sugar for my liking.
+I also prefer the bland taste to gummy sleep aids, like ZzzQuil Pure Zzzs, which have too much sugar for my liking.

-Other than the small size then, the Rescue Remedy Night capsules are very convenient to take in comparison to many other sleep aids I’ve tried.
+I also like the fact that they dissolve on your tongue.
+Compared to some of the larger tablet sleep aids I’ve tried, this makes them easy to take.
+Other than the fiddly size, the Rescue Remedy Night capsules are convenient to take in comparison to many other sleep aids I’ve tried.

 How I judge the effectiveness of sleep aids

 I’ll be the first to admit that there is a lot of subjectivity in testing and writing about sleep aids.
-I can’t take them into a sleep clinic to get hooked up to all their gold standard testing gear, so I’m left to my own observations, along with the data from my wearable sleep tracker.
+I can’t take them into a sleep clinic and borrow their gold standard testing equipment, so I’m left to my own observations, along with the data from my wearable sleep tracker.

 I always keep a manual sleep diary, which I write notes in when I wake up.
 And for this particular test, I also used my Fitbit Versa’s sleep tracking to get an idea of how I slept.